Gamuda Berhad: Corporate Background

 Besides, in March 2012, MMC Gamuda (T) Sdn Bhd was appointed as the turnkey contractor for the 9.5 km underground works for KVMRT, SBK Line worth RM8.28 billion.
 Seven underground stations will be constructed along the 9.5 km tunnel – KL Sentral, Pasar Seni, Merdeka, Bukit Bintang, Pasar Rakyat, Cochrane and Maluri.
 This underground works package inclusive of the design, construction and completion of tunnels, stations and associated structures between the Semantan Portal and Maluri Portal.

-A total of 10 Tunnel Boring Machines (TBMs) have been purchased for the KVMRT, SBK Line tunnelling works.
-Out of the 10 TBMs, six of them are Variable Density TBMs (VD TBMs) which was co-designed and co-developed by MMC Gamuda in partnership with Herrenknecht AG, the world's largest tunnel boring manufacturer.
-The VD TBMs are specially designed to tunnel through the Kuala Lumpur's extreme karstic limestone geology.
-In contrast, the remaining four Earth Pressure Balance TBMs (EPB TBMs) are used to bore through the Kenny Hill formation.
-The built-in technology in the TBMs prevents the loosening and collapse of the tunnel face during boring, and minimises surface settlement above the tunnels which avoid land subsidence (a major cause of sinkholes).
-Besides, the TBMs are also designed to reduce water drawdown, which is a major contributory factor in sinkholes developing.

-Overall the works for both elevated and underground sections of the SBK Line are advancing fast with progress on-track, and the project is expected to complete by the year 2017.

-Besides the local projects they are developing, Gamuda has ventured internationally with various civil engineering construction, infrastructure and property development located in Taiwan, South East and Far East Asia, Indochina, Middle East and Vietnam.
+Besides the local projects they are developing, Gamuda has ventured internationally with various civil engineering construction, infrastructure and property development located in Taiwan, South East and Far East Asia, Indochina, Middle East, Australia, Singapore and Vietnam.

-On 28 July 2016, Gamuda announces that it had team up with Sarawak-based Naim Holdings Berhad via an associate company, Naim Gamuda (NAGA) JV Sdn Bhd.
+In Sarawak, on 28 July 2016, Gamuda announces that it had team up with Sarawak-based Naim Holdings Berhad via an associate company, Naim Gamuda (NAGA) JV Sdn Bhd.
 Their role is main contractor for Pantu Junction - Batang Skrang section in Sarawak in Pan Borneo Highway project in works package contract (WPC04 PJS).
 Its length is 89.43 km.

 On 1 July 2020 it was announced that Gamuda Bhd would be the project delivery partner (PDP) for the Penang Transport Master Plan (PTMP).

+In June 2023, the Australian transport projects division of Downer Group was purchased and renamed DT Infrastructure.

+In Sabah, the Ulu Padas Hydroelectric Project (UPHEP) is one of the most significant renewable energy initiatives, aimed at enhancing the state's energy security and sustainability.
+Gamuda Berhad, through its joint venture participation in UPP Holdings Sdn Bhd, is developing the UPHEP in the Tenom and Sipitang districts of Sabah.
+The project was formally approved by the Sabah State Government on 6 September 2024.
+The multibillion-ringgit project, with an estimated cost of RM4 billion, will have an installed capacity of 187.5 MW and is expected to generate about 1,052 GWh of renewable electricity annually.
+Scheduled for commercial operation by December 2030, UPHEP is designed to strengthen Sabah's electricity supply, adding around 15% to the state's dependable generation capacity.
+The project includes a 40-year power purchase agreement (PPA) between Gamuda's Upper Padas Power Sdn.
+Bhd.
+(UPPSB) and Sabah Electricity Sdn.
+Bhd.
+(SESB), ensuring stable revenue generation and long term maintenance support following its completion in 2030.

+Upon completion, UPHEP is expected to operate as a long-term source of renewable energy and revenue for Sabah.
+The project will enhance electricity stability, contribute to the state's renewable energy targets, and deliver consistent returns through its extended operational framework.

+The hydroelectric facility is intended to provide a stable source of clean baseload power, reducing reliance on fossil fuel and enhancing energy security for both households and industries.
+The project aims to comply with the internationally recognised Hydropower Sustainability Standard (HSS) and includes the integration of floating solar technology on the reservoir, reinforcing its commitment to environmental sustainability.
+By supplying clean, renewable energy and supporting socio-economic growth, the UPHEP is positioned as a key driver of sustainable development for Sabah.